mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

 There should be two files and a folder.
 If you are using the ISIS example data set
 (see :ref:`obtaining_example_data_isis-powder-diffraction-ref`)
-this will be configured for you.
+you will not need to modify anything at this point.

-If you are not using the ISIS example data set you will need to modify your calibration directory and cycle mapping as detailed here : TODO link to later tutorial section
+If you are not using the ISIS example data set you will need to modify your calibration directory and cycle mapping as detailed here : :ref:`cycle_mapping_files_isis-powder-diffraction-ref`

 Take notes of the following paths as we will need them later:

 - The path to the folder you are currently in
 - The name of the 'calibration' folder
 - The name of the cycle mapping file

 For example in the POLARIS example folder these filenames will be:

 - Name of 'calibration' folder: **Calibration**
-- Name of cycle mapping file: **polaris_cycle_map_example.yaml** *Note you may not have file extensions showing, in that case you will see **polaris_cycle_map_example** and need to remember to insert **.yaml** after the filename*
+- Name of cycle mapping file: **polaris_cycle_map_example.YAML** *Note: you may not have file extensions showing, in that case you will see 'polaris_cycle_map_example' and need to insert **.YAML** after the filename still*

 .. _creating_inst_object_isis-powder-diffraction-ref:

 Creating the instrument object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-With the understanding of an object described in:
+Having introduced objects in:
-:ref:`intro_to_objects-isis-powder-diffraction-ref` we can now create an instrument object.
+:ref:`intro_to_objects-isis-powder-diffraction-ref` we can now go ahead and create an instrument object.

 .. code-block:: python